cloudamqp/terraform-provider-cloudamqp/docs/resources/privatelink_aws.md

 ## Create PrivateLink with additional firewall rules

-To create a PrivateLink configuration with additional firewall rules,it's required to chain the [cloudamqp_security_firewall](https://registry.terraform.io/providers/cloudamqp/cloudamqp/latest/docs/resources/security_firewall) resource to avoid parallel conflicting resource calls.
+To create a PrivateLink configuration with additional firewall rules, it's required to chain the [cloudamqp_security_firewall](https://registry.terraform.io/providers/cloudamqp/cloudamqp/latest/docs/resources/security_firewall) resource to avoid parallel conflicting resource calls.
 You can do this by making the firewall resource depend on the PrivateLink resource, `cloudamqp_privatelink_aws.privatelink`.